cjbayron/imageclassifier-cli/README.md

   -r TF_REC             TFRecords file
                          - NAME of TFRecords file to be created (for trn_prep, tst_prep)
-                         - PATH of TFRecords file to be used (for trn, tst) -a {TFCNN,SimpleANN}  Model Architecture to Use
+                         - PATH of TFRecords file to be used (for trn, tst) -a {ImageGRU,ImageLSTM,SimpleANN,TFCNN}
+                        Model Architecture to Use
   -l ALIAS              Alias for trained model (e.g. name of data) -s MODEL_DIR          Location of Saved Model
                          - optional; used only for tst and tst_prep -e MODEL_EPOCH        Epoch (load model saved at end of specific epoch)
                          - optional; used only for tst and tst_prep

 ```